Aegidius Fauteux: Biography

 In 1902, he founded the newspaper Le Rappel.
 He remained its publisher until 1904.
 In 1905, he became parliamentary correspondent for the Quebec newspaper La Patrie until 1909.
 His last encounter with journalism was being the editor-in-chief to the newspaper La Presse from 1909 to 1912.

 In 1911, he married Antonia Chevrier.

 In 1912, he began working at the Bibliothèque St. Sulpice, Montreal.
 The Great Depression caused the closure of the library in 1931, but Fauteux was hired by the city and worked as a librarian until his death in 1941.
 In 1937, he was the director and co-founder of the École de bibliothéconomie de l'Université de Montréal.

 Fauteux died a widower in Montréal on 22 April 1941, leaving an adopted daughter, Marie-Laure.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.

 During his life he produced six volumes of literary works and a dozen of critical editions.
-He wrote several bibliographies, conferences, studies and blogs.
+He wrote several bibliographies, conferences, studies and articles.